baronsmv/linux-rt-upscaler/README.md

 ## Based on

-Based on [RealTimeSuperResolutionScreenUpscalerforLinux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux) by [L65536](https://github.com/L65536) ---specifically its [v07linux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux/tree/main/v07linux), with the following differences:
+Based on [RealTimeSuperResolutionScreenUpscalerforLinux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux) by [L65536](https://github.com/L65536) (specifically its [v07linux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux/tree/main/v07linux)), with the following differences:

 - **Full‑screen scaling** – The upscaled image now fills the monitor, applying a second scaling layer while preserving aspect ratio.
 - **Click/motion forwarding** – Mouse clicks and motion are forwarded to the original window with proper coordinate transformation.
 This can be deactivated with the `-d` option.